danielurra/linux-ubuntu-python-flask/README.md

     app.run(debug=True)
 ```
 ## Jsonify in action
+If you want to return something else like JSON, then you have to use the jsonify function.<br>
 The **Flask** `jsonify()` **function** converts its argument to a JSON string and returns it, along with the HTTP response header indicating that it’s JSON.<br>
 Recent versions of Flask will automatically convert it to JSON and return it.<br>
 ![jsonify-02](https://github.com/danielurra/linux-ubuntu-python-flask/assets/51704179/f1adb672-5271-4e1f-8f31-e4c5f88ee881)